 Since I began writing poetry in 2014, I have been exploring and playing with the idea of multilinguality in my writing.
 As the citation by T Eliot shows, there is an expectation on the poet (and writer in general) to choose one language in which s/he can write.
 By using multilingual strategies in my own writing, I want to challenge those expectations.
 My exploration of the multilingual is the result of both my personal and academic experience of living in several different countries and speaking different languages.
 I was born in Zagreb (to a Croatian father and an Algerian mother) where I was educated to MA level.
 I lived in Bruxelles between 1977-1981 and in Vienna between 1986-1987.
 Between 1991-1993, I lived in Uppsala, Sweden, where I was working on my MA in Sociolinguistics.
 In 1995, I moved to London where I have been living and working since.

 Before I started introducing multilinguality in my writing, I often felt that when I was writing in one of my languages I was losing “something”.
 That “something”, I came to fully understand this much later, was made up not only of notions and concepts, but also of sounds, images and smells, as well as the emotional, cognitive, pragmatic and kinetic resonances of the words and the worlds I live in.
 Each of my languages has its own archeology; one contains my sensory and sensual memories, the other inhabits my thoughts, my Self, my consciousness, the third plays an important role for me in terms of cultural identity.
 Each of the languages I inhabit has its own timbre, voice, rhythm; it has its own harmonies and melodies, its own colours.
 Each language I speak, mediates my experience(s) of the world differently.
 Only after I decided that I would not or did not have to choose a language in order to write, did I start writing poetry.
 In the process of writing poetry in three languages, I spend some time comparing and rewriting the English, French and Croatian versions of each of the poems, something that contributes to a more precise poetic expression in each of these languages.
-The project ‘Unbound’ is a way for me to express creatively what it means to hold these complex ideas, feelings and experiences.
+‘Unbound’ is a way for me to express creatively what it means to hold these complex ideas, feelings and experiences.

 Read my essay ‘Unbound Lines: Writing in the Space of the Multilingual‘ recently published in Balkan Poetry Today, issue 2, Feb 2019.